-The town of Calw in the Nagold valley makes a good base to explore the northern Black Forest area.
-It has an attractive mostly-pedestrianised historic town centre and not difficult to reach by both rail and road.
+The town of Calw in the Nagold Valley is a good base from which to explore the northern Black Forest.
+It has an attractive, largely pedestrianised historic town centre and is easily accessible by rail and road.

-Calw is also strongly connected to the famous German author Hermann Hesse, who used a fictional version of the town in some of his writing.
+Calw is also closely associated with the famous German writer Hermann Hesse, who used a fictional version of the town in some of his works.

-The town is the administrative centre of the Calw district and has a population of just under 24,000 inhabitants.
+The town is the administrative centre of the Calw district and has a population of just under 24,000.

-Calw is located near the north-eastern corner of what people usually consider to be the Black Forest part of Baden-Württemberg.
-It is in the Nagold valley, which is an access route for people arriving from the north and especially from the cities of Pforzheim and state capital Stuttgart.
+Calw is located near the north-eastern corner of what is usually referred to as the Black Forest part of Baden-Württemberg.
+It lies in the Nagold valley, which is an access route for people coming from the north, particularly from the cities of Pforzheim and the state capital Stuttgart.

 Calw is a stop on the Nagold Valley railway line which accesses the Black Forest from Pforzheim and leads south towards Nagold and Hochdorf, where it connects with the Gäubahn line between Stuttgart and Freudenstadt (a main rail connection for other parts of the northern and central Black Forest).